Oxeigns/Guard/README.md

 # OxeignBot

-OxeignBot is a single-file Telegram moderation bot built with [Pyrogram](https://docs.pyrogram.org/).
+OxeignBot is a modular Telegram moderation bot built with [Pyrogram](https://docs.pyrogram.org/).
 It provides several moderation utilities with a simple inline control panel and stores its configuration in a local SQLite database.

 ## Features